yie1d/pydoll/docs/en/deep-dive/network/http-proxies.md

 The `CONNECT` method (defined in RFC 7231 Section 4.3.6) solves the HTTPS problem: how can an HTTP proxy forward encrypted traffic it cannot read?
 Answer: **become a blind TCP tunnel**.

 When a client wants to access an HTTPS site through a proxy, it uses `CONNECT` to ask the proxy to establish a **raw TCP tunnel** to the destination.
-After the tunnel is established, the proxy simply forwards bytes in both directions without interpreting them—it becomes Layer 4 (transport) instead of Layer 7 (application).
+After the tunnel is established, the proxy simply forwards bytes in both directions without interpreting them.
+It becomes Layer 4 (transport) instead of Layer 7 (application).

 ```mermaid
 sequenceDiagram